 It’s possible that you could still receive a SMETS 1 meter particularly if you live in the North of England.
 The Northern Communications Network is reportedly having issues with its unreliable signal which is making it significantly more difficult for suppliers to connect up SMETS 2 meters.

 It’s not all bad news though.
 The SMETS 2 rollout is admittedly slow but progress is still being made.
-As of 30th September 2019, there were nearly 2.3 million domestic SMETS2 meters connected to the system.
+As of 7th September 2020, there were 5 million domestic SMETS2 meters connected to the system.

 Switching with a smart meter